 The illustrations have an old fashioned edge, appearing to be drawn in coloured pencil.
 They are clear and well presented.
 There is no futurist animation or computer copy print here.
-With beautiful cross sections of the lighthouse providing an insight into how people lived in them, this is as much non-fiction as fiction and the book is certain to become a bedtime story favourite that inspires many trips to the seaside.
+With beautiful cross-sections of the lighthouse providing an insight into how people lived in them, this is as much non-fiction as fiction, and the book is sure to become a bedtime story favourite that inspires many trips to the seaside.

 This is perfectly placed for children of 4-7 years to be read to, but also to be enjoyed by older readers that can access the text independently and draw comparisons to stories such as The Lighthouse Keeper’s Cat.
 Pick up a copy and let it light your way.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.